weisjohn/tessel-apple-remote/README.md

-# tessel-apple-ir-remote
+# tessel-apple-remote

 An event-emitter interface to an Apple IR Remote using the Tessel IR Module

 This module takes the burden off of processing the Infared byte buffers and extends the events from `ir-attx4` to provide a higher-level API for programming against Apple remotes.
+This module supports both the first and second generation of remotes.

 ### usage